Baseball’s 10 Greatest Season Performances by a Pitcher—Revised

 At the end of the 20th Century, the Steroid Era was in full juice mode and threatening to turn the majors into a muscle-bound hitters’ paradise that the titanic sluggers of 1930 would have been in awe of.
 But while almost every pitcher collapsed under the weight of the chemical madness, Pedro Martinez—a highly talented refugee from financially strapped Montreal who found peace and prosperity in big-budget Boston—not just survived, but thrived.

 In his second year with the Red Sox, the 27-year-old Dominican right-hander hit a high stride unequaled by few pitchers before or since.
-He reigned victorious in 23 of 27 decisions for a league-high .852 winning percentage; struck out a career-high 313 batters in just 213.1 innings of work; started and won the All-Star Game, earning MVP honors by retiring all six batters he faced—five by strikeout; and saved his best outing of the year for the archrival New York Yankees, firing a one-hitter (Chili Davis’ homer was the only knock) and striking out a career-best 17 at old Yankee Stadium.
-In the postseason and by now aching on almost every pitch thanks to an ailing shoulder, Martinez somehow continued to shine—tossing 17 shutout innings amid three appearances, including a six-inning, hitless relief stint in the deciding Game Five of the ALDS against an offensively loaded Cleveland team to move Boston on to the next round.
+He reigned victorious in 23 of 27 decisions for a league-high .852 winning percentage; struck out a career-best 313 batters in just 213.1 innings of work; started and won the All-Star Game, earning MVP honors by retiring all six batters he faced—five by strikeout; and saved his best outing of the year for the archrival New York Yankees, firing a one-hitter (Chili Davis’ homer was the only knock) while striking out a career-high 17 at old Yankee Stadium.
+In the postseason, Martinez—by now aching on almost every pitch thanks to an ailing shoulder—somehow continued to shine, tossing 17 shutout innings amid three appearances including a six-inning, hitless relief stint in the deciding Game Five of the ALDS against an offensively loaded Cleveland team to move Boston on to the next round.